inikolaou/DamageTrack/README.md

    PORT = 3000
-   DB_URL = 'ENTER YOUR MONGO DATABASE CONNECTION STRING' adminEmail = 'ENTER YOUR EMAIL' adminEmail_code = 'ENTER THE CODE FROM GMAIL'
+   DB_URL = 'ENTER YOUR MONGO DATABASE CONNECTION STRING' adminEmail = 'ENTER YOUR EMAIL' adminPassword = 'ENTER THE PASSWORD FOR LOGGING IN WITH ADMIN ACCOUNT' adminEmail_code = 'ENTER THE CODE FROM GMAIL'
    ```